Anku5hk/Programmers_guide_to_Python/book.md

 print(sys.getsizeof(my_list)) # 152
 ```
 #### 3.5.3 Priority Queue
 * Priority Queues are used when the elements are supposed to have some priority associated with them.
-So instead of using FIFO like normal queues, Priority Queue use priority, elements with highest priority are taken out first.
+So instead of using FIFO like normal queues, Priority Queue uses priority, elements with highest priority are taken out first.
 In order to work the data has to be comparable (same type).
 * Python provides *heapq* which are Priority Queues implementation, they support only min-heap (smallest element has highest priority).
-The *heapq* module implement the Heap Data Structure (Binary heap) which is the most efficient way of implementing a Priority Queue.
+The *heapq* module implements the Heap Data Structure (Binary heap) which is the most efficient way of implementing a Priority Queue.
 A Heap DS is a complete binary tree (all levels are filled except the leaf positions) that satisfies a heap property, which is nothing but the max/min criteria for getting elements out.
 * A Heap DS has a *heapify* function, it is responsible for constructing a Heap DS i.e constructing/adding elements in a binary tree for sorting.
 Three main operations *add*, *delete* and *peek* are explained below:
-  1. *add*: First traverse to last (leaf) empty position, add the element there and heapify the tree.
+  1. *add*: First traverse to the last (leaf) empty position, add the element there and heapify the tree.
-  2. *delete*: Select the index to be deleted, replace with last element (rightest leaf), remove the last element and heapify the tree.
+  2. *delete*: Select the index to be deleted, replace with the last element (rightest leaf), remove the last element and heapify the tree.
   3. *peek*: Traverse to the rightest leaf position, return the element.
-* A Priority Queues is useful in tasks such as prioritizing, scheduling, load balancing etc. Other implementation of Priority Queue is in *queue* module, named *PriorityQueue*, you can also use normal *list* for doing the same utilizing the *sorted()* function, but *heapq* operations are efficient.
+* A Priority Queues is useful in tasks such as prioritizing, scheduling, load balancing etc. Another implementation of Priority Queue is in the *queue* module, named *PriorityQueue*, you can also use a normal *list* for doing the same utilizing the *sorted()* function, but *heapq* operations are efficient.
 ```Python
 import heapq